 Joining the Reichskammer was a requirement for anyone wishing to make a vocation of their creativity and enjoy public patronage.

-As you might imagine, membership was not open to all, with no access for those without approved racial, political and artistic credentials.
+As you might imagine, membership remained closed to those without approved racial, political and artistic credentials.
 Painters, sculptors, etc. of Jewish heritage, dissidents and the inappropriately avant-garde faced an effective employment ban policed by the Gestapo.

 (One exhibition item, for example, is an application form which asks how many of the applicant’s grandparents are Aryan.)